otvam/pypeec/docs/content/method.rst

    Fig. 4 - PEEC equivalent circuit and solution for the quasi-static problem.

-With this simple example, the main advantanges of the PEEC method are apparent:
+With this simple example, the main advantages of the PEEC method are apparent:

-* Only the active materials are discretized (no need to mesh the free-space).
+* Only the active materials are discretized (no need to mesh the free space).
 * Intuitive understanding of the equation discretization process.
 * Straightforward connection of external circuit elements.